alchemyplatform/aa-sdk/site/packages/aa-core/provider/withPaymasterMiddleware.md

 ## `dummyPaymasterDataMiddleware`

 The `dummyPaymasterDataMiddleware` is a readonly field on the `ISmartAccountProvider` interface that represents the default dummy paymaster data middleware.
-It's used to set the `paymasterAndData` fields on a `UserOperation`.
+It's used to set the `paymasterAndData` fields on a `UserOperation` (UO).

 You can access the current dummy paymaster data middleware configuration for the provider via: